PyO3/pyo3/pytests/README.md

 # pyo3-pytests

-An extension module built using PyO3, used to test and benchmark PyO3 from Python.
+An native module built using PyO3, used to test and benchmark PyO3 from Python.

 ## Testing